kikikrzakova/hotel-app-backend/README.md

 # Backend - Hotel Manager API

-This is the backend for the Hotel web app.
+This is the backend for the Hotel Manager web app.

 ## Frontend
 The frontend can be found [here](https://github.com/kikikrzakova/hotel-app).